-Also, as a matter of policy, we maintain at all times cash and/or Invested Funds having an aggregate market value equal to at least 10% of the aggregate principal balance of our outstanding Notes and Investment Balances.
+Also, as a matter of policy, we maintain at all times cash and/or Invested Funds having an aggregate market value equal to at least 10% of the aggregate principal balance of our outstanding Notes.
+At December 31, 2024, we had cash and investments of \$12,695,537, which were equal to approximately 10.78% of our total outstanding Notes.
 We cannot assure you this policy will be continued at all or at the same percentage.
 To the extent that demand increases for new loans, the principal balance of our Invested Funds may decrease.
 See "THE CORNERSTONE FUND'S LENDING ACTIVITIES."
+We also have a \$7,500,000 line of credit that we can draw upon as necessary.
+See the above section, "Lines of Credit" on page 16.